ilteoood/sharpDash/README.md

 For the documentation, you can use the official one provided by [Lodash](https://lodash.com/docs/4.17.2).

-Today I'm supporting just few of it's functions, only those that operate on Arrays.
+Today I'm supporting just few of its functions, only those that operate on Arrays.
 In particular, the supported functions are:

 - chunk
 - compact